CSRG-Group/dcs-notes.github.io/_CS139/Theory8.md

     * what the user does
     * The characteristics of the user
     * The environment and the context where the evaluation will take place
-    * the nature of the artefact being examined
+    * The nature of the artefact being examined

 Types of evaluation
-* Formative Evaluation - Evaluation of an existing product, Predictive evaluation
+* __Formative Evaluation__ - Evaluation of an existing product, Predictive evaluation
-* Summative Evaluation - Evaluation at the completion of a product
+* __Summative Evaluation__ - Evaluation at the completion of a product

 Evaluation should be done regularly and after each step in the product design development and testing.

-## Analytical Evalutiaon
+## Analytical Evaluation
 Include Keystroke Model
 Measure
 * k (Key-stroking)